Skip to content

 Walk behind your console holding two grocery bags.

 If you have to pivot, shift, or angle your shoulders, you need more space.
+This is one of those moments where the body tells the truth faster than the floor plan does.

 • 36 inches for a primary path